The Relation between Incorrect Consideration of Nonstatic as Static and of Suffering as Happiness

 How about, “If I eat at my mother’s house, it’s one thing, but if I eat at my mother-in-law’s house, that’s something else?”

-Right.
 Right, exactly.
-This restaurant is clean, that restaurant is dirty, permanent, static...
+“This restaurant is clean, that restaurant is dirty, permanently, it will never change.”

 Maybe it’s true?

-Usually, situations are much more complex, and other things happen everyday, which influence the quality of our experience, even if we go to the same restaurant.
-Isn’t it too simple to just separate between clean and unclean, when many more factors are involved?
+Usually, situations are much more complex, and other things happen every day, which influence the quality of our experience, even if we go to the same restaurant.
+Isn’t it too simple to just separate between clean and unclean when many more factors are involved?

-It can help, maybe, maybe.
-“I like chocolate, and so if I’m really in a horrible mood, OK, I’ll have a piece of chocolate,” for example, “but I don’t expect that this is going to perform a miracle.”
-If you realize, “OK, this might give momentary happiness, it might not,” so if it does, you enjoy it, if it doesn’t, you don’t, and you go on.
-You don’t make a big deal out of it.
+It can help, maybe.
+Personally, I like chocolate, and so if I’m really in a horrible mood, OK, I might have a piece of chocolate, but I don’t expect that this is going to perform a miracle.
+If we realize that eating a piece of chocolate might give momentary happiness, or it might not, so if it does, we enjoy it and if it doesn’t, so what, then we don’t have a problem with eating a piece.
+We don’t make a big deal out of it.